acl2238/lamont-flux-tests-summer2024/README.md

 The path to script will look something like /home/name/.../k30.py

 4. Make sure that all requirements are satisfied (refer to requirements.txt)
+5. Make sure all hardware is plugged in (batteries plugged in, GPS plugged into USB, pump on, etc)
-5. Edit the destination file in k30.py to point to whatever directory you want to save data to (I recommend making a folder in the code directory for storing all data)
+6. Edit the destination file in k30.py to point to whatever directory you want to save data to (I recommend making a folder in the code directory for storing all data)
-6. reboot
+7. reboot

 Wiring Schematics: